Bylaws

 Section 4.
 Forfeiture of Participation.
 Forfeiture of participation by “members” shall be assumed if no annual dues have been received and recorded.

 Section 1.
 Standing Committees.
-The following suggested standing committees shall be formed:
+The following standing committees shall be formed:

 Section 1.
 Fiscal Year.
 The fiscal year of the corporation shall begin on May 1st and end on April 30th of each year.